RedisGears/RedisGears/README.md

 **Notice, RedisGears 2.0 is still under active development and not yet GA, the API might (and probably) change at the final GA version.**

-**Notice, RedisGears 2.0 is providing support for JavaScript only.
-Documentation how to use Python is in [RedisGears v1.2](https://oss.redis.com/redisgears/1.2/).**
+**Notice, RedisGears 2.0 only provides support for JavaScript.
+Documentation for using Python is available in [RedisGears v1.2](https://oss.redis.com/redisgears/1.2/).**

 ## Run Using Docker